bickmark/representation-agreement/README.md

 # representation-agreement
 A representation agreement for use in British Columbia, Canada.
-Intended for use with
+Prepared for use with docassemble(https://github.com/jhpyle/docassemble).